SE2-group4/PULSBS/Retrospectives/SprintRetrospective1.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   - do more group discussions
+  - code review
+  - augment and define threshold for coverage
-  - ...
+  - define better APIs

 > Propose one or two

 - One thing you are proud of as a Team!!
+During this first sprint we built a solid base in our project in order to deploy a very good application at the end!